huijing/slides/98-front-zurich-2022/README.md

 You would then have to apply these classes to your component accordingly.
 I’m sure the Tailwind experts have come up with something to abstract regularly used combinations of classes into something else but this is the most basic version and it achieves the same end result as the other options.

-We've covered 3 options but I’m sure there are more possible approaches to writing styles.
+We've covered 3 options but I’m sure there are more possible approaches to implement these Grid specifications.
 Are any one of these approaches the “correct” one or the “best” one?
 I cannot answer that.
 Not without taking into account the context in which the code needs to be used.

 Technically, every approach does the job.
 The level of difficulty of the technical implementation sometimes pale in comparison to the issues and considerations around code organisation, maintainability and developer experience.
 Especially for larger teams.

 For example, maybe a particular application makes use of a component-based architecture, such that responsibility for specific features can be encapsulated in their respective components.
 Depending on the size of the application, components could even be maintained by separate teams.
-Or not.
+Or it might be a couple of frontend specialists maintaining a component system used by everyone else.
+The permutations are endless.

+There is always the chance that someone from above you in the hierarchy “mandates” that you use a certain technology.
+Have I heard some executive (who used to code) say “I could have built this myself in a day with INSERT_SUGGESTED_LIBRARY_HERE”?
+Well, yes.

+Sometimes there are things out of your control.
+And that’s okay.
+But in those instances you are able to influence technical decisions, I find that asking the following questions can help you make a more informed choice.

+What are the preferred technology stacks used in your organisation, if any?
+- Usually there is one, for example, it's public knowledge that Shopify is a Ruby on Rails shop.
+It's not like we refuse to use anything else, and there are projects that don't but we need a good reason to deviate from the standard stack
+- From a CSS perspective, this would impact where your code lives, whether you use a preprocessor or not, how your selectors might look depending on how much control over the markup you have and so on

+The size and structure of your application again will also have a significant impact on the points I mentioned earlier about how your final CSS will actually look like and live

+The more flexible your design system is, the more complicated your code might end up becoming.
+Because you have to cater for more use-cases.
+This is where having a close relationship with the design team really helps.
+A design system might start out as the output from a design team, but its success hinges on the code actually reflecting what was intended.

+The last two points here are related, because if there are new folks being on-boarded to contribute to the project regularly, there needs to be solid documentation to explain what the expectations are, and how things work.
+Otherwise, the code descends into chaos fairly quickly.

+Maintenance.
+It's not the most exciting thing in the world.
+I've never seen executives falling over each other to advocate for a maintenance project before.
+But hey, systems work because someone is maintaining them and keeping them humming along.
+So who are these people for your project?

+Is it a centralised setup or spread across different teams?
+The skill level of the folks on these teams should also be taken into account for your choice of approach here.
+I have a unorthodox suggestion for decision making.
+And that is not to look at the pros of each approach you're considering, but rather, analyse the cons and see which ones you can live with.

+And after you've taken all this time and effort to figure out a suitable approach, there's one more critical thing to do before diving into writing the code.
+It is, to document the “Why”.

+Not sure if any of you have the same experience as me when you on-board onto a new codebase, but I always have lots of questions around why certain things are done in a certain way.
+Especially if it is something I've not experienced before.

+Earlier on in my career, I had a phase where I thought I knew better, and would be kind of judgemental about some of the code I came across.
+Now, I tend to go spelunking through the codebase in the hopes of finding documentation of why a particular choice was made.

+Sometimes, you might find that it really was a bad idea and someone just put something up because they had a deadline or honestly did not know a better way.
+But you might also discover some constraints or dependencies that were not obvious at all at first glance.

+“Why” documentation is different from “How” documentation.
+A paper trail that explains why things are, is like whisky or cheddar cheese.
+It only gets better with time.

+Is it possible to use CSS grid in a large commercial application, from a technical perspective, definitely possible.
+Is there a best way to implement it?
+Well, there will be a best way for your team to do it, which will be different from the best way for my team to do it, because of all these factors I just talked about.

+So if you ever get the chance to implement CSS grid in your project, I would love to hear you talk or write about it, if you can.
+Even though your approach is specific to your situation, it might still inspire someone else who is working on theirs.